 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

 Family vacations are for having fun and spending quality time with loved ones.
-It’s when we relax and let down our guard a little bit.
-Yet, many people become victims of crime while traveling because their own carelessness makes them easy targets.
-What can you do to keep your family safe during trips?
-Here are some simple safety tips for hotels to help you prevent being victimized.
+It is a time when we relax and let down our guard a little bit.
+Yet, unfortunately, this can lead to carelessness, which makes us easy targets for criminals.
+So, what can you do to keep your family safe while traveling?
+Here are 10 simple safety tips for hotels to help you protect your family from criminals.

 Tip #1: Be discreet about your room number.